brxken128/passta/README.md

 I may branch the `KeyboardReport` and entering off into a separate crate at some point.

-I have strong plans to add `OneButton`-esque functionality to this project, so that users can enter up to 4 (or more!) passwords with one Pico and no extra hardware.

 I also have strong but unofficial plans to design a dedicated board for this - something with more security, and longer-lasting flash (EEPROM).